 Another approach growers implement to increase molybdenum is through the use of foliar sprays.
 A diluted foliar spray of a feed containing molybdenum and other important nutrients can be used in the immediate short term, to bring the foliage back to a healthy green state.

-Now that you know the benefits of monitoring the molybdenum content in your soil and hydroponic growing systems, and what to do when you spot a deficiency, you can be sure to have the necessary tools on hand to keep your plants at their best.
+Now you know the benefits of monitoring the molybdenum content in your soil and hydroponic growing systems.
+You should have a good understanding of what to do when you spot a deficiency.